volotovskyy/Front_End_Task/README.md

 - `npm i` to install all dependencies
 - `npm run start` to start the server

-_You don't need to do anything with server which has been provided only as an environment for the task._

 3. Inside the second terminal tab or window we will run our client.

 - `cd client` from the project's root
 - `npm i` to install all dependencies
 - `npm run start` to start the client

-4. Open 2 tabs or windows in you browser (by default you should use `localhost:3000`)
+4. Open 2 tabs or windows in you browser (at port 3000)
 5. Enter random username and click `Enter chatroom` in both.

 _Following those steps should lead to established websocket connection which let you to send messages between connected clients._